 The summary is the place to first include the name of an event’s speaker, guest, etc. If using any, “person speaks,” construction, be creative with the verb: “tells”, “shares”, “demonstrates”, “explains”, etc.

 Again, “what the event is” is more important than “who is hosting it.”

 The summary should be one sentence long.
 If the title catches a user’s attention, then answer their immediate question(s) about the event and make them interested to learn more.

 The description provides the user a complete sense of the event’s content.
 Users will read the description to have their questions about the event answered so they can make a decision about attending or not.

 Users will want to know what the event is (lecture, workshop, etc) and will be about (altruism, polar bears, etc).
 What will attendees see, experience, learn, etc?
 Have the description answer any common question a user might ask.

 For instance, regular campus committee events can use the field to give users a sense of the committee’s purpose on campus, what is often discussed at meetings, and whether the meetings are open for the public to observe or participate in.

 Events still in the early planning stages should have their topic and purpose determined, even if details on the exact speaker or event schedule may not be.
-When first submitting a request, focus on these elements when writing the description and request an update later once more details are determined.
+When first adding an event, focus on these elements when writing the description and update it later once more details are determined.

 This is less important for events with a narrow audience, such as a math colloquium intended for senior math students, but even a somewhat understandable description could inspire a user to attend and learn more.

-- Use to expand on details.
-Workshops can outline sessions taking place during the larger workshop.
-Lectures and panels can list readings that attendees are suggested to read for more context.
 An event of a series can mention the next event so that those interested but unable to attend the first have an alternative opportunity.
-What meaningful details can be included to expand the user’s understanding of the event or related topics?